entropicalabs/openqaoa-website/docs/what-is-the-qaoa.md

 The algorithm proceeds the following way:

-Once you have encoded the problem to solve in a parametric quantum circuit
+Once we have encoded the problem to solve in a parametric quantum circuit, we have to choose some initial parameters $\gamma^\text{ini}, \beta^\text{ini}$.
+Then evaluate $\langle \psi|\mathcal{H}_C|\psi\rangle $ and choose a new set of parameters using a classical optimizer.

+The classical optimizer algorithm can be gradient-free such us cobyla or it can use a gradient algorithm such as gradient descent